-A beautiful, tasty and comforting peanut soup, spiced with curry, full of vegetables like carrots and leeks, made with coconut milk and crunchy whole peanuts.
+Vegan milk peanut soup, spiced with curry, full of vegetables, made with coconut milk and crunchy whole peanuts.
 No peanut butter involved.

-I love soups and this vegan peanut soup makes no exception.
+I love soups and this vegan peanut milk soup makes no exception.
 And if you are looking for more vegan soup ideas, how about this Sweet Potato Soup, this Leek Soup with Brown Rice or this Cream of Broccoli Soup?
 You would love them all!

 First of all, despite their name, peanuts are not nuts!
 They are legumes, and they are related to lentils, beans, and soy.
 So, like all legumes, they are a type of plant with seeds growing inside a pod.

 And, unlike nuts, which grow on trees, peanuts grow underground.
 They are the seeds of a legume crop, Arachis hypogaea, a bushy plant widely grown in the tropics and subtropics.
 The peanuts are being harvested by being pulled up from the ground, just like a carrot or potato, for instance.

 Peanuts are also called goobers, groundnuts, earthnuts, monkey nuts, and grass nuts.

 Peanuts originated in South America, where they have existed for thousands of years, playing an important role in the diet of the native people in this area and in Mexico.
 They were brought by Spanish and Portuguese explorers to Africa, where they were quickly incorporated into the traditional food culture.
 See this famous African peanut soup, for instance, soooo good!

 During the 19th century they also gained popularity in the US, US now being the one English speaking country consuming the most peanuts or peanut products, like peanut butter.

 Peanuts – Nutrition Facts